 6. Always let your attacker, attack first.

-This goes along with “always let him throw the first punch” which may work in the school yard with 4th graders, but in the real world we call the guy who waits for the attacker to attack first the victim.
+This is left over from the schoolyard – “always let him throw the first punch” which may work with 4th graders, but in the real world against an unknown attacker of unknown ability – you’re going to get smashed.

-Waiting for the punch or the grab is too late.
+Waiting for the punch, grab or any attack is too late.
 A good street fighter is going to attack you with a barrage of punches, stabs and any other means possible to beat you into the earth.
-Letting him “attack first” will assure your failure…unless he REALLY SCREWS UP.
+Letting him “attack first” will assure your failure…unless he REALLY SCREWS UP – but I’m not taking that chance.

-You line up with your partner, let him get close and wait for him to attack.
-Against a real threat in the real world this is way too late.
+What do you do in class — You line up with your partner, let him get close and wait for him to attack.
+Against a real threat in the real world the fight is over…

-You will never have a chance to do that fancy move you pay $200-$300 a month to learn.
+..and you will never have a chance to do that fancy move you pay $300 a month to learn.

 What you need to do is put yourself in a position of advantage and identify the intent of your threat BEFORE he makes a move.